1–6 Jun 2025

 Contributed Oral Presentation

-The Large Hadron Collider (LHC) operations began in 2008.
-Its superconducting equipment requires a cooldown/warm-up cycle lasting several months to access some key elements like superconducting magnets, making annual shutdowns impractical.
+TThe Large Hadron Collider (LHC) operation began in 2008.
+Its superconducting equipment requires a cool-down/warm-up cycle lasting several months to access some key elements such as superconducting magnets, making annual shutdowns impractical and obliged for a change in programmed stops paradigm.
 A new lifecycle management approach for programmed stops was therefore necessary.
-The large interventions were grouped and performed during long shutdowns....
+The large...

 Kiel Hock (Brookhaven National Laboratory)